dragonflyoss/design/systems-analysis/peer-cache-encryption-storage.md

 However, on platforms without hardware support, AES's performance might not be as good as ChaCha20.

-Besides encryption, authentication can check if data has been maliciously tampered with, but at the cost of needing to store additional authentication information.
+In addition to encryption, authentication can detect whether data has been tampered with, but it requires storing additional authentication information.
 AES-GCM and ChaCha20-Poly1305 have this capability.

-Dragonfly's current design writes Pieces to their corresponding offsets in the final file.
+Dragonfly's current design writes Pieces to its corresponding offsets in the final file.
 This implies that each Piece must be encrypted prior to being written to disk to ensure no plaintext information is stored during the entire process.

 In this case, authenticated algorithms would introduce additional complexity because authentication information would need to be saved for each encrypted Piece block.

 Given that Dragonfly is typically deployed on servers, it is highly likely to have AES hardware acceleration, so AES speed should be optimal.

 At the same time, Dragonfly uses CRC32 and other verification methods, which to some extent defend against tampering (but not completely).
-Authentication might not be the core task.
+Authentication might not be the primary concern.

 Different scenarios call for different suitable algorithms: